Wu wei: Wuwei in Chan Buddhism

 The mind’s power exerts itself no more.")

-During the Tokugawa period in Japan, Hakuin Ekaku criticized the Zen style of the unconventional master Bankei Yōtaku as "Do-nothing Unborn Zen."
+During the Tokugawa period in Japan, Hakuin Ekaku criticized the Zen style of the unconventional master Bankei Yōtaku as "Do-nothing Unborn Zen".
 According to Bankei's teaching, as one's unborn Buddha Mind is marvelously illuminating (reimei 霊明) and "smoothly manages each and every thing," there is no need to rely on one's own cleverness or shrewdness.
+According to Bankei, because one's Buddha Mind is unborn and marvelously illuminating, it recognizes and distinguishes all phenomena naturally and without any forethought.
+He likens this function to that of a bright mirror, which reflects without conscious intention.
+As Bankei explains, "With the dynamic function of the marvelously illuminating Buddha Mind, every object that comes before your eyes is individually recognized and distinguished without your doing a thing.
+So, even though you're not trying to do so, you recognize thousands of different impressions by sight or by sound."
 As it is sufficient to simply realize this clearly, Bankei held that it was unnecessary to engage in practices such as sitting in zazen or investigating koans.
 For Bankei, one has only to leave everything to the unborn Buddha Mind and function with it in all one's affairs.
-Bankei wrote:
+Bankei also wrote:

 Chasing after words, pursuing phrases, when will you ever be done?